 A strategy should first and foremost simplify decision making.
 Trade size, opening prices and exit strategies all become streamlined when viewed within an overall strategy.

 Incorporate the invaluable elements below into your strategy.

 - Money management – Before you start, sit down and decide how much you’re willing to risk.
 Bear in mind most successful traders won’t put more than 2% of their capital on the line per trade.
-You have to prepare yourself for some losses if you want to be around when the wins start rolling in.
+You have to prepare yourself for some losses if you want to be around and successful, long term.

-- Start small – Whilst you’re finding your feet, stick to a maximum of three stocks during a single day.
-It’s better to get really good at a few than to be average and making no money on loads.
+- Start small – Whilst you’re finding your feet, stick to a maximum of around 3 assets or markets during a single day.
+It’s better to get really good at a few than to be average and making no money on too many.

 - Consistency – It’s harder than it looks to keep emotions at bay when you’re five coffees in and you’ve been staring at the screen for hours.
 You need to let maths, logic and your strategy guide you, not nerves, fear, or greed.